 Dissect cis gender privilege

 The term cis gender denotes an individual who feels that the body they have from birth corresponds with their identity, who they feel they are, on a daily basis.
 Cis gender individuals make up the majority of people in the world.
-Another way of understanding this term is that cis gender individual “pass”, meaning that when they walk down the street, they do not usually stand out because they look like the majority and conform to expectations.
+Another way of understanding this term is that cis gender individual “pass,” meaning that when they walk down the street, they do not usually stand out because they look like the majority and conform to expectations.
 Being part of a majority carries privilege, so by saying that someone is cis gender, we are pointing to the fact that they have certain privileges that transgender or intersex people might not have.

 Know that gender and sexuality are not the same

 Understanding that someone is cis tells you nothing about their sexuality is.
 A cis individual can be gay, lesbian, bisexual, and more.
 A cis individual may exhibit a range of gender traits that do not always conform to the restrictive gender roles set by societies, with their false binaries of masculine and feminine traits.
 A cis individual with a penis is put in the box of a man and is expected to have so-called masculine traits.
 When reporting in general about any individual, we need to be mindful about what aspect of their identity is relevant to their story.
-If writing about a female police officer, for example, is it necessary to note the length of her hair, or makeup, jewellery or lack thereof?
-Think also about whether you are writing the story to doing justice to the story, and the people it belongs to, or to appease to the majority, the “normal” masses?
+If writing about a female police officer, for example, is it necessary to note the length of her hair, or makeup, jewelry or lack thereof?
+Think also about whether you are writing the story to do justice to the story, and the people it belongs to, or to pander to the majority, the “normal” masses?

 Respect names and gender pronouns